 Top Attractions in Vienna in December

 Maybe it’s cold outside, but that’s exactly why December is the best time to explore Vienna’s top attractions.
 The city’s iconic landmarks are even more magical this time of year, wrapped in festive lights and holiday spirit.
-Here are five must-see spots you shouldn’t miss when visiting Vienna in December.
+Here are six must-see spots you shouldn’t miss when visiting Vienna in December.

 Schonbrunn Palace in December